Monishraj50/Blood_Noblood/README.md

  > |--val_noblood <br/>

 ## Detecting the Corrupted Images
 Image files can get corrupted when downloaded or imported from cameras and mobile devices.
-When an image is corrupted, an error message might pop up within a photo editor or picture viewer stating that the software can't open the file.
+When an image is corrupted, we will not able to open that image.Recontruction <br/>
+If one of your image files is damaged, you can no longer open it.
+With a little luck, however, the JPG can be repaired.

+## Preview of Dataset
+## Faces with Blood